Moduli of ADHM Sheaves and Local Donaldson-Thomas Theory: Admissible Pairs

 \section{Admissible Pairs}

-Let $X$ be a smooth projective curve over an infinite field $k$ of characteristic 0, and $M_1,M_2$ fixed line bundles on $X$.
+Let $X$ be a smooth projective curve over a field $k$ over $\IC$, and $M_1,M_2$ fixed line bundles on $X$.
 Let $Y$ be the total space of the projective bundle $\mathrm{Proj}(\CO_X \oplus M_1\oplus M_2)$.
 In this section we introduce new objects -- called admissible pairs on $Y$ -- and prove that they are equivalent to stable pairs on $Y$ as defined in \cite{stabpairs-I}.
 In the next section we will show that admissible pairs are naturally related to stable ADHM sheaves on $X$ by the relative Beilinson spectral sequence.

 Let us first fix some notation.
 Let $\pi:Y\to X$ denote the canonical projection and $k_i=\mathrm{deg}(M_i)$, $i=1,2$.
 Recall that \cite[Prop.
 II.7.1]{har} \be \pi_*(\CO_Y(1)) = \CO_X \oplus M_1\oplus M_2. \ee Let $z_0\in H^0(Y,\CO_Y(1))$ denote the section corresponding to $1\in H^0(X,\CO_X)$ under the canonical isomorphism